 The History of the Janeway Collective

-The Captain Janeway Bloomington Collective was born in January 2019 but the idea that turned into a reality had been around almost as long as Star Trek: Voyager itself.
-In the depths of the internet one can find ancient chat room discussions about Bloomington needing a marker for Captain Janeway.
-More recently Professor Marco Arnuado took to Facebook with the idea in 2017, and Laura Martinez and the Reverend Mary Ann Macklin had, independent of each other, reached out to the city with the idea.
-These three all helped keep the idea alive and all joined and became valued members of the Collective.
+While the Captain Janeway Bloomington Collective was born in January 2019, the idea of recognizing the Captain’s Bloomington-based roots had been around almost as long as Star Trek: Voyager itself.
+In the depths of the internet, one can find ancient chat room discussions about Bloomington needing a marker for Captain Kathryn Janeway.
+Professor Marco Arnuado took to Facebook with the idea in 2017.
+Additionally, Laura Martinez and the Reverend Mary Ann Macklin, independent of each other, had reached out to the city of Bloomington with the same idea.
+These three individuals all helped keep the initial idea alive and petitioned to find supporters.

 Mary Beth and Peter spent the next few months building contacts from the past parties, all interested in making the monument dream happen and getting ready to invite the public to support this initiative.
-Little did they know that another group had formed and was brainstorming the same idea.
-A Reddit contingent met in late February, a meeting that included more future Collective members, Lee Lawmaster and Melissa Kocias, as well as another councilmember, Steve Volan.
+Little did they know that another group had formed and was also brainstorming the exact same idea.
+This unknown Reddit contingent met in late February, and included future Collective members, Lee Lawmaster, Melissa Kocias, as well as City of Bloomington Council member, Steve Volan.

-On March 31, 2019 Mary Beth and Peter launched the Captain Janeway Bloomington Collective Facebook group.
-The idea of honoring Janeway was shared, including a proposal for the city, and the response was overwhelmingly positive and excited.
-Soon a call was put out to form a steering committee, and Marco, Laura and Mary Ann all responded, their previous plans still in mind.
-Jenny Kelly, a coworker who Peter had been brainstorming ideas with for some time, also joined the crew.
-Finally, Steve Volan had put Peter and Lee in touch, and Lee and Melissa came aboard as well.
+On March 31, 2019 Mary Beth and Peter, launched the Captain Janeway Bloomington Collective Facebook group.
+The idea of honoring Janeway was shared, including a proposal for the city, and the response was undeniably uplifting and exciting.
+Soon a call was put out to form a steering committee, and Marco, Laura, and Mary Ann all responded, with their overlapping vision still in mind.
+Additionally, Jenny Kelly who had separately been brainstorming a Janeway Project idea for some time, also joined the crew.
+Finally, Steve Volan put Peter in touch with the Reddit initiative, and Lee and Melissa came aboard as well.
 The crew was nearly complete, however fundraising and project management still needed to be addressed and the collective needed help from skilled professionals to be able to make this collective dream, a reality.

-During this time meetings had taken place with Sean Starowitz, Bloomington Assistant Director for the Arts.
-He was open to the idea but made clear we had to do the work.
-He also gave some advice on financing and the need to find a fiscal sponsor.
-He mentioned a few names and after some research, the same organization kept coming up in conversations, Artisan Alley.
-This local artist collective and educational 501(c)3, stood out as a good fit.
+During April, meetings had taken place with Sean Starowitz, Bloomington Assistant Director for the Arts.
+He was willing to assist in the idea but it made clear we had to do the work to .
+He also gave some advice on financing and the need to find an appropriate fiscal sponsor. mentioned a few names and after some research, the same organization kept coming up in conversations, Artisan Alley.
+This local artist collective and educational 501(c)3 charitable organization, quickly stood out as the best fit.
 Meetings were held with Founder and Executive Director Adam Nahas, and by mid-May, a fiscal sponsorship agreement was reached, for fundraising support, and creative assistance.
 Artisan Alley became the official fiscal sponsor of the Captain Janeway Collective during the conception, fabrication, and installation of the collective project, and Adam joined the Collective crew as the Project Manager.

-The last person to come aboard was Josh Dinner, who eventually became Media Director.
+The last person to come aboard was Josh Dinner, who became the Media Director of the Collective.
 He had seen some of the printed graphics the Collective was putting out during the initial phases and felt he could improve the quality of our marketing efforts.
-He contacted the collective, by sending a full color promotional flyer as introduction, and volunteered to help with graphics and promotion.
-His skill set matched up perfectly, filling the last big need of the Collective, and with his addition the Steering Committee that would oversee the project to completion, was complete.
+He contacted the collective, by sending a full-color promotional flyer as an introduction and resume, and volunteered to help with graphics and social media promotion.
+His skill set matched up perfectly, filling the last big need of the Collective, and with his addition the Steering Committee that would oversee the project, was complete.

 One big issue still had to be decided: What was this monument to Captain Janeway going to be?
-Early ideas had been modest, perhaps a bench like the Captain Kirk bench in Riverside, IA, and Mary Beth made some early sketches that were discussed.
-However, the Collective had been encouraged to think big by arts advocate Miah Michaelson.
+Early ideas had been modest, perhaps a bench like the Captain Kirk bench in Riverside, Iowa.
+Mary Beth made some early sketches that were initially discussed, however, the Collective had been encouraged to think big by arts advocate Miah Michaelson.
 And so they did.
 By the winter of 2019 the design was finished and the many artisans and craftspeople needed for its creation began to be hired and enlisted and the monument as you see it today began to take shape.
-By summer of 2019 the real work was ready to begin.